ncatlab/nlab-content/pages/1/7/7/3/23771/content.md

 ## Definition

+### Using internal parametricity

-Higher observational type theory is an extension of [[dependent type theory]] with
+One version of higher observational type theory is an extension of [[dependent type theory]] with

 * [[internal parametricity|internal binary parametricity]] in the form of [[bridge types]] and heterogeneous bridge types, with a symmetry operation on higher-dimensional bridge cubes.